 Sancocho Dominicano

-Each spoon brings up a different combination: a chunk of goat, a piece of yuca whose starch has thickened the broth, a pearly piece of corn, oregano-perfumed beef shank tender enough to fall off the bone.
-The broth itself is dark, deeply meaty, with the seven-meat collagen forming a slight body.
-A spoon of white rice underneath catches everything.
+Each spoon brings up something different: a chunk of fall-apart goat, a piece of yuca whose starch has thickened the broth, a pearly piece of corn, oregano-scented beef shank tender enough to slip off the bone.
+The broth is dark and deeply meaty, the collagen from several long-simmered meats giving it a slight clinging body.
+The roots, having soaked up the broth, are soft and melting.
+A bowl of white rice underneath catches every spoonful, and slices of avocado cut the richness.

 Variations